atomiv/atomiv.github.io/content/_framework/leadership/overview.md

 ## Practices

-### Iterative feedback (i.e. reflecting on past performance to improve future performance)
+### Iterative feedback

+Reflect on past performance to improve future performance.

 * This should ideally be done personally daily or weekly, at a team level weekly or fortnightly, at a division level (i.e. multiple teams) monthly or quarterly, and (if possible) organisationwide quarterly or half-yearly.
 * Informal methods to facilitate reflection include journaling, asking others how they are feeling, and informal check-ins (e.g. cup of coffee or a walk)
 * Formal methods may include retrospectives (facilitated exercises to understand what went well, what did not go well, and growth opportunities for the future), post-implementation reviews (where appropriate), and surveys (both qualitative and quantitative).
 * Note: it may be challenging to create time, capacity or capability to reflect.
 However, it is a valuable feedback mechanism to continuously ensure that you and others are tracking effectively and efficiently towards the goal.
 If in doubt, it is usually better to proceed with an “imperfectly executed” reflection than not to do it at all.
 However, this needs to be balanced against the situation at hand (e.g. particularly contentious situations may need to be handled expertly and precisely).

-### Team empowerment (i.e. provide the context, capacity, capability and coordination necessary to enable distributed decision making)
+### Team empowerment

+Provide the context, capacity, capability and coordination necessary to enable distributed decision making.

 * Providing context includes ensuring sufficient information transparency.
 This includes cascading information appropriately up, down and across the management hierarchy, with action taken to ensure appropriate sharing of information (per Principle 'Do not pass information or directives up and down the management hierarchy before checking for completeness, filtering for relevance, and/or reframing where appropriate').
 However, care and consideration is required to ensure that information is not shared inappropriately (including confidential and market sensitive information).